Photos

 Mother: Jane White

 Hannah spent her earliest years in Salisbury, Connecticut.
-In about 1776-1778, Hannah and her family apparently moved to Massachusetts where they probably lived in the remote town of Adams.
-In 1785, the family moved permanently to Hinesburg(h), Vermont.
+In about 1776-1778, Hannah and her family apparently moved to Massachusetts where they probably lived in the remote town of Adams in Berkshire County.
+In 1785, the family moved permanently to Hinesburg(h), Vermont 23.
 It was there, in about 1786-1787 (when she was only 14 or 15) that Hannah was married to a young man named Zalmon Wheeler.
 Soon after the marriage (or sometime between 1786 and 1790), the couple moved to Fairfield, Franklin County, Vermont, where their chidlren were born.
 Zalmon Wheeler died in 1799, leaving Hannah a 27-year old widow with six minor children.
-She remarried in about 1802 to a widower named Peter Thurston from the nearby town of Fletcher, Vermont.
+She remarried in 1802 or 1803 to a widower named Peter Thurston from the nearby town of Fletcher, Vermont.
 Hannah moved to Fletcher with her children at that time.
 Hannah and her family lived in Fletcher until 1813, when they moved out west to Granville, Ohio.

 Hannah and her family lived in Granville, Ohio for many years until her husband's death in 1827.
 In 1830, Hannah was living in McKean Township, in Licking County, Ohio just outside of Granville.
 In 1840, she was apparently enumerated in the household of her daughter Maria Chipman.
 In 1860, Hannah was head of her own household in Burlington Township, Licking County, Ohio.
 Sometime after this, she went to go live with her son Johnson Thurston in neighboring Knox County, Ohio, where she died in 1866 at the age of 93.